 How does an airbrush gun work?

-The air forced through the gun sucks in the paint in the container so that it can be sprayed onto the painting surface.
+One way of operation is when air forced through the gun sucks in the paint in the container so that it can be sprayed onto the painting surface.
 Alternatively, the paint is fed into the gun by gravity.

 The assumption that the paint is pressed out by the compressed air is wrong.
 In principle, the air that is pressed past the nozzle carries the paint with it.
 The speed at which this happens depends on the pressure on the lever on the gun – and on the pressure set on the compressor used.